Mobile Banking FAQs

 What is a Tracking ID?

 The Tracking ID is a unique identifier for each transaction that you create in online banking and the mobile banking app.
 It is a reliable way to reference a transaction.
 Tracking IDs appear in the transaction details on the Activity Center page.
-When you use secure messages to inquire about an account or a transaction, the message automatically includes the tracking ID.

 How is the Activity Center page different from the Account Details page?